As a Covenant Church:

 In our essential beliefs, we desire unity (Ephesians 4:4-6).
 In non-essential beliefs, we have freedom (Romans 14).
 In all beliefs, we act in compassion (1 Corinthians 13:2).

-Jesus says that he wants his followers to be baptized with water as a sign of cleansing and incorporation into his family.
+Baptism - Jesus says that He wants His followers to be baptized with water as a sign of cleansing and incorporation into His family.
 Throughout history, however, Christians have interpreted this in different ways.
-At Harvest Ridge, we will baptize by total immersion or by sprinkling those who have come to faith in Jesus Christ - and we will baptize the infants of believing parents (or we're glad to dedicate young children as well!)
-We believe baptism is a sign of God's grace at work in our lives - not a ticket to heaven!
-And while it is a beautiful and significant sacrament of the Church, we don't believe differing views should divide the family of God.
+At Harvest Ridge, we will baptize by total immersion or by sprinkling those who have come to faith in Jesus Christ.
+We will also baptize the infants of believing parents (or we're glad to dedicate young children as well!).
+We believe baptism is a sign of God's grace at work in our lives - not a ticket to Heaven!
+While it is a beautiful and significant sacrament of the Church, we don't believe differing views should divide the family of God.

-We celebrate Communion (also known as the Lord's Supper or the Eucharist) during Sunday worship – generally on the first Sunday of every month.
+Communion - We celebrate Communion (also known as the Lord's Supper or the Eucharist) during Sunday worship – generally on the first Sunday of every month.
 If you trust in Jesus Christ as your Savior and Lord, you are welcome to participate.
-You don’t need to be a "member" of the church.
-Children are invited to come forward with their families for communion.
-If your kids aren’t ready for Communion (and the pastors are happy to talk with you about this) they are welcome to receive a handful of grapes we provide so they feel welcome at the table.
+You don’t need to be a member of the church.
+Children are invited to come forward with their families for Communion.
+If your kids aren’t ready for Communion (the pastors are happy to talk with you about this), they are welcome to receive a handful of grapes we provide so they feel welcome at the table.

 As an Evangelical Covenant Church, our faith roots are firmly set in historical Christianity as it emerged in the Protestant Reformation, in the Biblical instruction of the Lutheran Church of Sweden, and in the great spiritual awakenings of the nineteenth century that impacted a generation of immigrants to the United States.
 We emphasize basic Christian beliefs and, just as importantly, the living out of these beliefs.